googleapis/google-cloud-ruby/google-cloud-access_approval/README.md

 # Ruby Client for the Access Approval API

-API Client library for the Access Approval API

 An API for controlling access to data by Google personnel.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-access_approval-v*`.